Google Local Pack: A step-by-step guide to getting ranked

 Suggest edits to GBP

 If any unwanted changes occur, follow these instructions to fix them manually.
 You can also immediately make an appeal to GBP’s support team.
-Other than reaching out to them using standard methods, you can also tag @GoogleMyBiz in a Tweet, and you’ll get a response within 15 minutes.
+Other than reaching out to them using standard methods, you can also tag @GoogleMyBiz on X (Twitter).

-To check if there are any issues with your NAP, go to the Business Listings Tab under the Local Marketing Tool.
-The top dashboard shows the NAP widget, which displays the number of listings that have errors in your company’s name, address, or phone number.
+To check for NAP issues, go to the Business Listings Tab under the Local Marketing Tool.
+The top dashboard shows the NAP widget, which displays the number of listings that have errors revolving around your company’s name, address, or phone number.
 The tool can also analyze mistakes in URLs and duplicates.

 NAP overview in Local Marketing